Best Down Jackets of 2024

 Our tester also liked the feel of the shell fabric.
 It's not too slick or silky and doesn't show stains as easily as other fabrics we've tested.

 We also love the environmental care that Katabatic takes with all of their gear.
 The down is RDS-certified, 850+ fill power, and HyperDry goose down.
 The shell fabric is windproof Pertex Quantum made from recycled yarn.
 The DWR is PFC-free.
-The fabric and down is bluesign certified.
-These are all things we look for in our outdoor gear.
+You can read more about perfluorinated chemicals (PFCs/PFAs) in waterproofing in outdoor gear in our guide explaining why brands are moving away from it.

 Overall, if you want the most bang for your buck, warmth-wise, the Katabatic Tincup can't be beat.